 Low customer acquisition over the period of a year or more and high marketing spend with little to no results reflecting in traction is usually indicative of a bigger problem such as issues with the target market or ineffective marketing strategies.

 It is essential to ensure that you’re building the right product for the relevant market.
-According to a Forbes article by marketing expert, Neil Patel, 42% of unsuccessful startups attribute the inability to reach product market fit as the main source of their failure.
+According to a Forbes article by marketing expert, Neil Patel, 42% of unsuccessful startups attribute the inability to reach product market fit as their main source of failure.

 4. Copy-cat Business Models

 Bad founders pick ideas that don’t stem from solving a problem.
-Rather, they opt for an easy way out which is to identify what has worked in similar socio-economic contexts and use that as the basis of their business.
+Instead, they opt for an easy way out: identifying what has worked in similar socio-economic contexts and using it as the basis for their business.

 5. Past Solutions in the Same Space Have Failed